 - In the trailer (around 1:50) for the Warhammer 40,000 game Dawn of War 2, a Space Marine strikes down an Eldar with his chainsword, proclaiming "This planet is ours, witch!"
 "No," she gasps, pointing towards the heavens, "This planet... is theirs."
 Enter the Tyranid horde, as the Space Marine turns to meet a massive 'Nid bug right behind him.

 Soldier: What are you talking about?
 They're retreating, there's no one out there! *BANG* URRRRRGGGGGHHHHH

 - In Vanguard, after being asked 'What's the holdup Corporal?', Corporal Garrett responds by saying how the area ahead of them is 'perfect sniper country'.
 Exactly three seconds later, a soldier (who thinks that area is empty) is killed by a sniper.

 Tech Sergeant Ybarra: ...a mobile phone? *BOOM*

-- Similar to the Knights of the Old Republic example above, BioShock uses this for The Reveal: Andrew Ryan reveals that the phrase "would you kindly" acts as a command phrase for the player, forcing him to obey.
+- BioShock uses this for The Reveal, much like KotOR above: Andrew Ryan reveals that the phrase "would you kindly" acts as a command phrase for the player, forcing him to obey.
 The player immediately sees a flashback montage of several scenes in which Atlas had used the phrase, which if the player noticed at all simply sounded like a Verbal Tic.